bbauska/UofM-Intro-HTML5/README.md

 an unordered list where we include all of the different attributes and an image for each one.
 You might be wondering what this &apos;"skip to main content&apos;" link is that has been appearing on each one of our pages.
-It&apos;'s not required, but it&apos;'s something I always encourage because it helps for accessibility.
-If you have a really big page, or perhaps, I&apos;'m going to show you right here, you&apos;'ve zoomed in.
+It&apos;s not required, but it&apos;s something I always encourage because it helps for accessibility.
+If you have a really big page, or perhaps, I&apos;m going to show you right here, you&apos;ve zoomed in.
 You can always use this &apos;"skip to main content&apos;" to jump down to the main part of your page.
 All right, so I have here, again our three different examples, and we are not looking for something that looks exactly like this.

-What we are looking for is your ability to go back, look at some of the things we&apos;'ve done so far, and make something your own.
+What we are looking for is your ability to go back, look at some of the things we&apos;ve done so far, and make something your own.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 274.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->